browserslist/browserslist/README.md

 * `Firefox <= 20`: versions of Firefox less than or equal to 20.
 * `Firefox ESR`: the latest [Firefox ESR] version.
 * `iOS 7`: the iOS browser version 7 directly.
+* `support css-gradients`: all browser versions that support to some extent the given feature (in this case, CSS Gradients)
+* `full support css-gradients`: all browser versions that _fully_ support the given feature (in this case, CSS Gradients)
 * `not ie <= 8`: exclude browsers selected before by this query.
   You can add `not ` to any query.

+To see the list of features that you can query for, visit http://caniuse.com

 Blackberry and Android WebView will not be used in `last n versions`.
 You should add them by name.